mandar-01/Restaurant-ordering-Frontend/README.md

 # Run unit tests

 The application also has a few unit tests to cover critical operations of handling CRUD operations on the cart.
 To run the tests, go to the root directory of the project and run `npm test`.
+Press `a` to run all tests.
 You should see an output like this:

 ![image](https://github.com/mandar-01/Sweetgreen-Frontend/assets/22301384/f6459a5c-90fc-442e-bdc9-76eb635a26ca)